Fully Vaccinated? What You Should Know Before Planning to Join a Wellness Holiday

 Photo credit: Yoga Vidya Mandiram

-Passengers from the UK, Brazil, and South Africa are subject to a molecular test upon arrival, as well as on day 7, at their own expense.
+All passengers arriving from Brazil, South Africa, and the UK are subject to a molecular test upon arrival and another test on day seven, at their own expense.

 »Read more details from official resources